mrmans0n/localio/README.md

 # Localio

-Localio generates automatically localizable files for many platforms like Rails, Android, iOS, etc., using a centralized spreadsheet as source.
-The spreadsheet can be from Google Drive or a simple Excel file.
+Localio generates automatically localizable files for many platforms like Rails, Android, iOS, and JSON files using a centralized spreadsheet as source.
+The spreadsheet can be in Google Drive or a simple local Excel file.

 ## Installation